 On top of this, our translation similarity score is very fast to calculate, so the dictionary-based method can be used already in the first phase where a much bigger search space can be traversed.
 If the lexicon resource is good enough for the text, this first phase already gives excellent alignment results.
 Maximizing alignment recall in the presence of noisy sentence segmentation is an important issue, particularly as language density generally correlates with the sophistication of NLP tools, and thus lower density implies poorer sentence boundary detection.
-From this perspective, the focus of Moore's algorithm on one-to-one alignments is less than optimal, since excluding one-to-many and many-to-many alignments may result in losing substantial amounts of aligned material if the two languages have different sentence structuring conventions.
+From this perspective, the focus of Moore's algorithm on one-to-one alignments is less than optimal, since excluding one-to-many and many-to-many alignments.

+may result in losing substantial amounts of aligned material if the two languages have different sentence structuring conventions.
 While speed is often considered a mundane issue, hunalign, written in C++, is at least an order of magnitude faster than Moore's implementation (written in Perl), and the increase in speed can be leveraged in many ways during the building of a parallel corpus with tens of thousands of documents.
-First, rapid alignment allows for more efficient filtering of texts with low confidence alignments, which usually point to faulty parallelism such as mixed order of chapters (as we encountered in Arabian Nights and many other anthologies), missing appendices, extensive extra editorial headers (typical of Project Gutenberg), comments, different prefaces in the source texts etc. Once detected automatically, most cases of faulty parallelism can be repaired and the texts realigned.
+First, rapid alignment allows for more efficient filtering of texts with low confidence alignments, which usually point to faulty parallelism such as mixed order of chapters (as we encountered in Arabian Nights and many other anthologies), missing appendices, large extra headers (typical of Project Gutenberg), comments, different prefaces in the source texts etc. Once detected automatically, most cases of faulty parallelism can be repaired and the texts realigned.
 Second, debugging and fine-tuning lower-level text processing steps (such as the sentence segmentation and tokenization steps) may require several runs of alignment in order to monitor the impact of certain changes on the quality of alignment.
 This makes speed an important issue.
-Interestingly, runtime complexity of Moore's program seems to be very sensitive to the faults in parallelism.
-Adding a 300 word surplus preface to one side of 1984 but not the other slows down this program by a factor of five, while it has no detectable impact on hunalign.